NexStandard/stride-docs-next/wiki/Content.md

 ## Major Updates

-[Creating an issue](https://github.com/stride3d/stride-website/issues) is **required** for major updates, so that others can comment on your changes and provide feedback.
+[Creating an issue](https://github.com/stride3d/stride-docs/issues) is **required** for major updates, so that others can comment on your changes and provide feedback.

 We can define bigger updates as changes to the design of the website, where you would like to see the impact of your changes beforehand to assess the desired result:

-- Add new Eleventy shortcodes and Liquid includes
-- Update Bootstrap library or other libraries
+- Update docfx version
 - Update layouts

 You would start with the local development environment, which is described in the [Installation](Installation) section.